Fact Checked

 Kratom (Mitragyna speciosa) is a medicinal plant from Southeast Asia.
 The leaves contain a pharmacopeia of active alkaloids — some of which serve as powerful painkillers, sedatives, and stimulants.

 Despite all its benefits, there is a downside: kratom can be addictive.
+While it takes awhile to get to this point, it’s good to be aware of the signs so you can avoid it.

 For example, someone may take kratom to feel less physical pain; another might take it as a form of release from what they deem a painful existence.

 When we rely on a substance (herbal or otherwise) to feel a certain way, we’re essentially using it as a crutch.
-Over relying on substances like this almost always leads to deeper, more serious forms of addiction and compulsion, called dependency.
+Over-relying on substances like this almost always leads to deeper, more serious forms of addiction and compulsion, called dependency.

 What Does Kratom Withdrawal Feel Like?